Keynote Systems

 Keynote Systems was a U.S. based company that specialized in developing and marketing software as a service technology to measure, test, and improve from the end user perspective, the performance of websites, online content, applications, and services across browsers, networks, and mobile devices.
 Keynote provided independent testing, measurement and monitoring of mobile content, applications, and services on real devices across multiple mobile operator networks.

-Keynote Systems merged with Dynatrace in June 2015.
+Keynote Systems merged with Dynatrace in 2015.

-Overview

-Headquartered in San Mateo, California, and employing about 300 people, the company went public on NASDAQ on September 24, 1999.

-The company claimed corporate customers including American Express, BP, Caterpillar, Disney, eBay, E*TRADE, Expedia, Microsoft, Sony Ericsson, Sprint, T-Mobile, Verizon and Vodafone.

 History

 Keynote Systems was founded in 1995.
-It launched ‘Keynote Perspective’ in 1996 and launched Business 40 Internet Performance Index in 1997 and globalized internet-performance metrics securing $4.7 million in equity financing.
+It launched "Keynote Perspective" in 1996 and launched Business 40 Internet Performance Index in 1997 and globalized internet-performance metrics securing $4.7 million in equity financing.